“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 neighborhoods of Philadelphia, particularly South and West Philadelphia, where

-I was born in South Philadelphia but
+I was born in Philadelphia but

 consciousness first dawned on me in Fort Lauderdale, Florida.
 As a child, I